-4 Silverado Group's Post-Hearing Brief, 2 (Apr.
-13, 2017); Procare Group's Post-Hearing Brief, 2 (Apr.
-13, 2017).
-5 Pub.
+5 Silverado Group's Post-Hearing Brief, 2 (May 8, 2017).

+6 Pub.
 L. No. 97-248, § 122, 96 Stat.
 324, 356 (1982).
 Initially, Congress made the hospice benefit temporary benefit with a sunset in October 1986 but, in April 1986, Congress made it permanent.
 See Consolidated Omnibus Budget Reconciliation Act of 1985, Pub.
 L. No. 99-272, § 9123(a), 100 Stat.
 82, 168 (1986) ("COBRA '85").

-set the amount of payment for hospice care at 42 U.S.C. § 1395f(i)(1)(A) "based on reasonable costs or such other test of reasonableness as the Secretary shall determine, subject to a[] . . . limit or cap."6 Congress set this reimbursement or payment cap7 as a cost containment mechanism: "[t]he intent of the cap was to ensure that payments for hospice care would not exceed what would have been expended by Medicare if the patient had been treated in a conventional setting."8
+costs or such other test of reasonableness as the Secretary shall determine, subject to a[]...limit or cap."
+Congress set this reimbursement or payment cap8 as a cost containment mechanism: "[t]he intent of the cap was to ensure that payments for hospice care would not exceed what would have been expended by Medicare if the patient had been treated in a conventional setting."

-While the TEFRA hospice legislation suggests Congress anticipated that CMS (then known as the Health Care Financing Administration or HCFA) would initially pay hospices on a reasonable cost basis,9 CMS immediately exercised its discretion under 42 U.S.C. § 1395f(i) to base the initial reimbursement methodology for hospice care on an "other test of reasonableness."
-Specifically, CMS implemented the hospice benefit using a prospective payment system for hospice care as a proxy for costs.10 Under this payment methodology, CMS established per-day payment amounts for four categories of hospice care services furnished to Medicare beneficiaries, including routine home care, continuous home care, inpatient respite care, and general inpatient care.11 Congress has periodically adjusted these payment rates.12
+While the TEFRA hospice legislation suggests Congress anticipated that CMS (then known as the Health Care Financing Administration or HCFA) would initially pay hospices on a reasonable cost basis, 10 CMS immediately exercised its discretion under 42 U.S.C. § 1395f(i) to base the initial reimbursement methodology for hospice care on an "other test of reasonableness."
+Specifically, CMS implemented the hospice benefit using a prospective payment system for hospice care as a proxy for costs.
+11 Under this payment methodology, CMS established per-day payment amounts for four categories of hospice care services furnished to Medicare beneficiaries, including routine home care, continuous home care, inpatient respite care, and general inpatient care.
+12 Congress has periodically adjusted these payment rates.
+13

 Notwithstanding CMS' promulgation of the hospice prospective payment system, Congress has never removed the hospice cap.
-The hospice cap is set on a per beneficiary basis and is adjusted annually for inflation.13 The adjusted per-beneficiary cap is then applied to each hospice on an aggregate basis across each relevant 12-month fiscal year.
-Congress initially set the hospice cap "at 40 percent of the average Medicare per capita expenditure during the last six months of life for Medicare beneficiaries dying of cancer."14 However, Congress later amended the hospice
+The hospice cap is set on a per beneficiary basis and is adjusted annually for inflation.14 The adjusted per-beneficiary cap is then applied to each hospice on an aggregate basis across each relevant 12-month fiscal year.
+Congress initially set the hospice cap "at 40 percent of the average Medicare per capita expenditure during the last six months of life for Medicare beneficiaries dying of cancer."
+However, Congress later amended the hospice cap "to correct a technical error" because Congress learned that the data from the Congressional

-6 H.R.
+7 H.R.
 Conf.
 Rep. No. 97-760, at 428 (1982) reprinted in 1982 U.S.C.C.A.N.
 1190, 1208.
 See also Staff of H.R.
 Comm.
 On Ways and Means, 97th Cong., 2d Sess., Explanation of H.R.
 6878, at 17 (Comm.
 Print 1982) (stating: "Under this provision, reimbursement for hospice providers of services would be an amount equal to the costs which are reasonable and related to the cost of providing hospice care (or which are based on such other tests of reasonableness as the Secretary may prescribe) subject to a 'cap amount'....
-The amount of payment under this provision for hospice care provided by (or under arrangements made by) a hospice program ... for an accounting year may not exceed the 'cap amount'.... " (emphasis added) (available at:

-https://catalog.hathitrust.org/Record/011346136) (hereinafter "Explanation of H.R.
+The amount of payment under this provision for hospice care provided by (or under arrangements made by) a hospice program ... for an accounting year may not exceed the 'cap amount'...." (emphasis added) (available at: https://catalog.hathitrust.org/Record/011346136) (hereinafter "Explanation of H.R.
 6878").